Alan Bean

 J.A.
 Wright

-The Skylab Expedition 2 patch has as its central image an adaptation
+The Skylab crew 2 patch has as its central image an adaptation

 of a drawing by Leonardo da Vinci, which was